Vennila Kabaddi Kuzhu 2

 Vennila Kabaddi Kuzhu 2 is a 2019 Indian Tamil-language sports action film directed by Selva Sekaran.
 A sequel to Vennila Kabadi Kuzhu (2009), the film is written by the original's director Suseenthiran and features Vikranth and Arthana Binu.
 An ensemble cast including Pasupathy, Kishore, Anupama Kumar, Soori, Appukutty, and Ganja Karuppu also plays pivotal roles.
 Featuring music composed by V. Selvaganesh, the venture began production in December 2016 and was released on 12 July 2019.

 Plot

 Saravanan makes a living by selling audio cassettes.
-His father Saamy is a bus driver by profession, but his heart lies in Kabaddi, and wherever a match is being played, he makes his presence there, thereby neglecting his work and getting suspended.
-Saravanan scolds his father often for his mistakes, and the family decides to sell all the jewels that they have and buy an ambassador car for Saamy to drive, but he loses that too for a good deed, angering everyone.
+His father Saamy is a bus driver by profession, but his heart lies in Kabaddi.
+Whenever a match is being played, he comes there, thereby neglecting his work and getting suspended.
+Saravanan often scolds his father for his mistakes, and the family decides to sell all their jewels and buy an Ambassador car for Saamy to drive.
+However, he loses that too for a good deed, angering everyone.
 Elsewhere, Saravanan falls for a college girl named Malar from an upper-class family, and problems start for him.
 At an important juncture, Saravanan discovers who his father really is and sets out to become a Kabadi player, a sport which he hates, for his father.
 Whether the hero succeeds in his mission or not and gets his girl forms the rest of the story.